LogoASeguir/game-whisperchain/README.md

 ## Author
 Built by [Renato Pedrosa]

-Part of a growing experience.
+Part of a growing product development experience.